Why Does My Dental Hygienist Clean My Teeth?

 Your dental assistant will take you to the operatory and make sure your records are up to date.
 If you need a procedure done, they often place a numbing gel at the site of your upcoming injection.
 They also take any x-rays that may be needed prior to any work that needs to be done.
 Once you are settled, they retrieve the dentist, but do not leave.
 Instead, they stay in the room, at your side, the entire visit.
 They will assist the doctor during your procedure, and make sure you have all important home after-care instructions before they escort you to the front desk.

-So What Does the Dental Hygienist Do?
+So What Does a Dental Hygienist Do?

 A dental hygienist is actually who you see most often.
 Patients see a dentist when there is an issue or emergency.
 If you are not in need of dental work, you will be seeing your dental hygienist for routine teeth cleanings and preventative care.